darkfire000/gsc-rust/README.md

 4. Docker containers are generally designed to be ephemeral.
 Don't store anything such as important player or configuration data in your container.

 5. If you are running Linux, make sure you have a new-ish kernel.
 Docker tends to take advantage and in some cases depend on features only available in more recent kernels.

+### Building & Running The Server
+Once you've got the dependencies installed, you'll want to clone or download this repository.
+After you've done that, open a terminal window, navigate to repository directory, and run:

+``docker-compose up``

+Docker should report the status of the container as it is built in your terminal.
+Typically it takes around 10 minutes to build the container, depending on your CPU & network speed.

+Once Docker is finished building the container, it will automatically run and attach itself to it.
+At this point, you can safely detach the terminal window from the container and log into your server.